Julie Seitter: Amtrak agent

-The speech recognition-based Amtrak system using recordings of Julie's voice as an automated reservation agent premiered in April 2001, and soon garnered a caller approval rating of over 90% while saving the railway system an estimated more than $13 million.
+The speech recognition-based Amtrak system using recordings of Julie's voice as an automated reservation agent was premiered in April 2001.
+Soon garnered a caller approval rating of over 90% while saving the railway system an estimated more than $13 million.
 Seitter recorded herself for the "Julie" system (which the rail network named for her) working out of a basement studio in her Massachusetts home.
 She later moved, and now works out of a room in the attic of a new house.